It's the Great Pancake, Cleveland Brown: Plot

 Cleveland Jr. dresses up as a pancake for Halloween and wants to go out trick-or-treating.
-But Cleveland says that he is too old for trick-or-treating.
-So he leaves him home to pass out candy.
-Meanwhile, Cleveland goes trick-or-treating with Donna, Rallo, and Roberta.
+But Cleveland says that he is too old for trick-or-treating and leaves him home to pass out candy while he Donna, Rallo, and Roberta go trick-or-treating.

 After giving candy to a trick-or-treater dressed as Harry Potter, Junior decides to go trick-or-treating anyway.
-He puts on his pancake suit and goes out, only for a gang of popular bullies from his school led by football team captain, Oliver Wilkerson, to egg him and vandalize the outside of the Browns' house and Halloween decorations.
+He puts on his pancake costume and goes out, only for a gang of popular bullies from his school led by football team captain, Oliver Wilkerson, to egg him and vandalize the outside of the Browns' house and Halloween decorations.
 The Browns get back from trick-or-treating, they see that their house vandalized.
-A battered pumpkin told them that Cleveland Jr. left.
+A battered pumpkin told them that Junior left.
 Later on, Cleveland talks to Junior about what happened.
 Cleveland and Donna go into Junior's room and sees that he is giving away all of his childhood toys.
 Donna suggests that he should stop him from getting rid of what defines him.
 Later on, Cleveland changes Junior's personality and appearance to make him like a rapper.
 He acts differently, which makes Donna believe that he is not happy.
 In bed, Junior looks at his old pictures of him and his stuffed animals, and says that he misses his old self.
-When Roberta announces she is attending Oliver Wilkerson's party, Junior goes too in an effort to launch his new personality as a cool kid.
+When Roberta announces she is attending Oliver Wilkerson's party, Junior goes, too in an effort to launch his new personality as a cool kid.
 However, when Cleveland drives to the party to check on him, he sees Oliver and his friends still bullying him.
 Donna says that Cleveland has created a monster out of Junior. and Cleveland decides to change him back.
-He brings Junior's stuffed leopard and pancake costume back so he can help him figure out who he really is.
+He brings Junior's stuffed leopard Larry and pancake costume back so he can help him figure out who he really is.
 They then go trick-or-treating with Cleveland's friends.
 They throw toilet paper at Oliver's house and start throwing eggs at him and his gang in retaliation for their cruelty towards Junior.

 Meanwhile, Rallo decides on eating too much candy, without listening to what his mother said about not overdoing it.
 He grows to have a big stomach full of candy.
 Then, he decided to eat one last piece of candy, which causes his tooth to break off.
 Rallo figures that Donna was right about his teeth rotting out.
 Rallo is trying to figure out where to hide his broken tooth so Donna would not find out about it.
 He hides it under his pillow and finds a quarter under it the next day.
 He ends up telling Donna about what happened and she explains what happened when Rallo's tooth was taken, inspiring Rallo to try to gain further visits after newly discovering the Tooth Fairy.